IBM-Cloud/docs/services/IoT/applications/mqtt.md

 **Important:**
 - The client ID must start with an uppercase **A** character to be correctly designated as a scalable application by {{site.data.keyword.iot_short_notm}}.
 - Other clients that are part of the scalable application must use the same client ID.
-- The clean session value must be set to false (0) durable subscriptions.
+- The clean session value must be set to false (0) for durable subscriptions, or to true (1) for non-durable subscriptions.

 ### Mixed-durability shared subscriptions
 {: #shared_sub_mixed}